fnando/qe/README.md

 })
 ```

-You can specify when this job must be processed by setting the <tt>:run_at</tt> option.
+You can specify when this job must be processed by setting the `:run_at` option.

 ``` ruby
 MailerWorker.enqueue({